Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/core_documents/WRITING_STRATEGY.md

 ## Specific Cutting Lines (With Context)

 ### On Performance Claims
-"The 1 FA/24h achievement, while impressive on Dianalund, becomes 100 FA/24h on the model's training dataset."
+"The 1 FA/24h achievement, while impressive on Dianalund, becomes 26.89–136.73 FA/24h on TUSZ (depending on scorer)."

 ### On Evaluation Gaps
 "Despite TUSZ's carefully designed held-out set, no prior evaluation with clinical scoring exists."

 ### On Scoring Impact
-"A 12-fold difference in reported performance stems entirely from the choice of scoring methodology."
+"A ≈3.1× difference in reported FA/24h at default stems from the choice of scoring methodology (OVERLAP vs SzCORE), with TAES much higher than OVERLAP."

 ### On Clinical Reality
 "Current benchmarks may be optimizing for metrics that diverge from clinical needs."